anyscale/academy/README.md

 Welcome to the [Anyscale Academy](https://anyscale.com/academy) tutorials on [Ray](https://ray.io), the system for scaling your applications from a laptop to a cluster.

-This README tells you how to set up the tutorials and it provides a quick overview of its contents.
+This README tells you how to set up the tutorials, it provides a quick overview of its contents, and it recommends which tutorials to go through depending on your interests.

 > **Tips:**
 >
 > 1. If you just want to read the tutorials, GitHub renders notebooks.
-For a little more interactivity, try clicking the Google Colab links below.
 > 2. This is an early release of these tutorials.
 Please report any issues:
 >    * [GitHub issues](https://github.com/anyscale/academy/issues)
 >    * The [#tutorial channel](https://ray-distributed.slack.com/archives/C011ML23W5B) on the [Ray Slack](https://ray-distributed.slack.com)